edadma/ncurses/docs/index.md

 ### Library coverage and usability

-Ultimately, the goal of this project is to provide a facade for the entire Ncurses C library, including the [panel](https://invisible-island.net/ncurses/man/panel.3x.html), [menu](https://invisible-island.net/ncurses/man/menu.3x.html) and [form](https://invisible-island.net/ncurses/man/form.3x.html) extension libraries.
 Currently, a large part of the basic [Ncurses](https://invisible-island.net/ncurses/man/ncurses.3x.html) library is covered, as well as most of the "panel" library.
 Each subsequent release will see more ncurses functions and variables added, and each minor release will include support for another extension library (support for menus is next).

 As it stands now, this library is very usable and can be used to implement a wide variety of terminal applications in Scala.
 Of course, as with any terminal application, the terminal emulator that you run it on can make a difference.
 The terminal inside [IntelliJ](https://www.jetbrains.com/idea/), for instance doesn't do mouse events, so to really test the library, I've been using [Tilix](https://gnunn1.github.io/tilix-web/) which has been working great.